AesaraB/mypaint-website/pages/design/backend/contributing.md

 they feel confident in contributing to the MyPaint project.
 We abide by an agreed [code of conduct](https://github.com/mypaint/mypaint/blob/master/CODE_OF_CONDUCT.md), and by contributing to the project you agree to its terms.

+- Solid software.
+Even the development branch should stay clear of obvious bugs and glitches all the time.